-The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):
+The Czech Republic is a civil law country with four primary forms of, not-for-profit organizations (NPOs):

 Associations;